 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

 - Custom navigation menus

-- Customer engagement – contest, live chat, currency conversion, etc.
+- Customer interactivity – contest, live chat, currency conversion, etc.

 - Business listing directories

-- Automatically sell and manage spots on your website
+- Automatically sell and manage advertising on your site

 - Manage reservations and bookings

 - Detect broken hyperlinks on your pages and send you reports